 I get it.
 I often hear “I’m a crappy photographer” or “I just don’t have time to photograph and edit”.
 Not a problem!
 While Instagram started as a social network where you took a photo within Instagram, and then posted it immediately, it’s now evolved from there.
 Because of that, there’s a number other options you can take.
 Here’s some ideas for you:

 - You can take the ‘no photo’ approach and simply use attractive graphics with the title of your ‘post’.
-These graphics can easily be created yourself on a program like Canva, or you can also have a VA professionally create some for you.
+These graphics can easily be created yourself on a program like Canva, or you can also have a VA professionally design some for you.

 - There’s also the option to use stock photos from a free stock photo site.
 You just want to make sure that you use a variety so your Instagram gallery doesn’t look like a stock photo site itself.
-Alternatively, overlaying the photos with text helps create a cohesive look.
+Alternatively, overlaying the photos with text helps create a customised and cohesive look.

 I hope this blog post has inspired you to use Instagram more if you’re a service based business.
-Or if you don’t already use Instagram, at least to dip your toes in and see how you like it.